-Make sure to check the local laws regarding spending the night in nature.
+Make sure to check local laws regarding spending the night outside.
 It might sound crazy, but this isn’t the 1400s anymore, in the 21st century, you can’t just set up camp when and where it pleases you.
 To avoid spending a night behind bars (although that could be a microadventure for most) stay informed!
-Also try using a local tracking app to help find the best path.
+Check this article (try changing to your local language if necessary) for a quick overview.
+If you’re near Teufel’s headquarters in Berlin, for instance, “wild camping” is allowed in the surrounding state of Brandenburg, but not Berlin itself.
+Also, try using a local tracking app to help find the best path.

 The right product from Teufel

-Use your sense of direction: Hiking without smartphone and GPS device
+Use your sense of direction: Hiking without a smartphone or GPS

-We constantly follow rules and fixed routes.
-Our eyes are constantly glued to our smartphones and we stubbornly follow the voice “now turn left”.
-It can be surprisingly refreshing to hike without a smartphone and other technical aids.
+We’re always following rules and fixed routes.
+Our eyes are constantly glued to our smartphones and we feel compelled to follow the directions of our navigation systems.
+It can be surprisingly refreshing to hike without a smartphone or other technical aids.
 Just give it a try: choose a hiking route or simply a specific destination and a rough direction.
 And then just start walking and orient yourself in a completely analogue way for a change.

 How to find your way outdoors